 The Bridgwater tidal barrier and downstream defence works are important to support the sustainable growth and development of the town and to build business confidence.
 The barrier will be a large structure across the River Parrett between Express Park and Chilton Trinity.
 It will have two ‘vertical lift’ gates that would be closed when a very high tide is expected to prevent the tide from travelling upstream and overtopping defences and flooding property and infrastructure.

 Downstream of the barrier the existing flood defences on either side of the River Parrett will be maintained or raised to ensure that the barrier is not bypassed by flows in the floodplain and that flood risk is not increased to property and agricultural land.
 A second set of banks will also be provided at the edges of the floodplain.

 The barrier and the downstream defences are large construction projects.
 As such, whilst we are working hard to minimise impacts, there will be some disruption.

 Accessing the full documentation

-To access all the documentation please use the link below which will take you to the Council’s planning online pages where you can access all material relating to the development.
+To access all the documentation please view the Council’s planning online pages where you can access all material relating to the development.